PRUNERS/FLiT/documentation/flit-configuration-file.md

   ]
 ```

-Here is demonstrated that you can specify another version of `g++` with even
+Here it is demonstrated that you can specify a second version of `g++`
-different optimization levels and switches.
-It is simply required that the
+with different optimization levels and switches from the first
-compiler name be unique for this host.
+version.
+It is simply required that the compiler name be unique for
+this host.

 ```toml
   [[hosts.compilers]]